Null hypersurfaces and trapping horizons: Introduction

 Introduced by Penrose in \cite{PR}, the concept of \emph{trapped surfaces} plays an important role in general relativity.
 A spacelike surface $S$ is said to be a trapped surface if all light rays emitted from the surface locally converge.
 Nothing can escape, not even the light.
 It is believed that there will be a marginally trapped surface separating the trapped surfaces from the untrapped ones where the outgoing light rays are instantaneously parallel.
-Marginally trapped surfaces are intensively study in general relativity \cite{Ja,LMW,Ja2,Ja3}
+For example in stationary spacetimes, the event horizon of a black hole is a marginally trapped surface.